Skip to content

 The young members of the package holiday were squeezing every drop of life and fun they could from the two weeks in Italy.
 The adults however took things differently.
 Some had done this kind of thing before, so for them, it was just another trip to the continent.
 The newbies, however, were still trying to come to terms with it all.

 One couple – Mavis and Betty – had never been on a foreign package holiday before.
-Although, in their late-thirties, the two women behaved much like the youngsters in the group.
+Although, in their late thirties, the two women behaved much like the youngsters in the group.
 Both were jolly characters who liked to laugh a lot.
 Both had the same thing to show: their ignorance.
 They had learnt nothing about the country they had chosen to holiday in.
 When they booked the holiday, the tour operator sent a large pack of information.
 They had not read the leaflets on Italy, its customs and local knowledge.
-They filed the information packs away in a drawer, thinking they would get round to reading them eventually.
+They filed the information packs away in a drawer, thinking they would get around to reading them eventually.
 They never did.

 ‘We don’t need to know all that crap,’ Betty said as shoved the papers into her bureau drawer.
 ‘It’s going to be just the same as Blackpool.’